patriciogonzalezvivo/eyeo16/README.md

 **Weili** Shi (@shiweili)

 Note:
-we make tools for others to be creative.
-Like Weili Shi.
+like Weili Shi.
+That use our stuff for his MFA thesis.

+Speaking about empowering.

 ---